ptsteadman/notebook/stories/feyerabend.md

 Feyerabend sat on a towel in the bristly green grass, reading a novel from the airport.

-As she watched families grilling and jumping in the pool, she thought ahead to meeting people at the lab on Monday.
+She watched families grilling and jumping in the pool, and thought ahead to meeting people at the lab on Monday.
 It would probably be okay: Feyerabend was used to meeting colleagues from the Internet, and there would be a lot to talk about.
 In Feyerabend's experience, most people were not surprised that she was